kpath/Vagrant-CRS/README.md

 ### ATG 11.1

+These instructions download a previous release of Oracle ATG (11.1).
+At the time of this writing the latest release is 11.2.
+The scripts are coded to assume that the Oracle ATG assets have 11.1 in the name, so you can't just download 11.2 and have it work here.
+Sorry.

 - Go to [Oracle Edelivery](http://edelivery.oracle.com)
+- Sign in
 - Accept the restrictions
-- On the search page Select the following options:
+- On the search page, search for and select the following components:
-  - Product Pack -> ATG Web Commerce
+  - Oracle ATG Web Commerce
-  - Platform -> Linux x86-64
+  - Oracle Endeca Developer
+- Select the platform "Linux x86-64"
+- Click Continue
-- Click Go
+- Click "select alternate release" and select 11.1.0.0.0
-- Click the top search result "Oracle Commerce (11.1.0), Linux"
+- Click Continue
+- Accept the terms and conditions
-- Download the following parts:
+- You don't need to download everything.
+Download the following files:
-  - Oracle Commerce Platform 11.1 for UNIX
+  - "Oracle Commerce Platform"
-  - Oracle Commerce Reference Store 11.1 for UNIX
+  - "Oracle Commerce Reference Store"
-  - Oracle Commerce MDEX Engine 6.5.1 for Linux
+  - "Oracle Commerce MDEX Engine"
-  - Oracle Commerce Content Acquisition System 11.1 for Linux
+  - "Oracle Commerce Content Acquisition System"
-  - Oracle Commerce Experience Manager Tools and Frameworks 11.1 for Linux
+  - "Oracle Commerce Experience Manager Tools and Frameworks"
-  - Oracle Commerce Guided Search Platform Services 11.1 for Linux
+  - "Oracle Commerce Guided Search Platform Services"

 **NOTE**  The Experience Manager Tools and Frameworks zipfile (V46389-01.zip) expands to a `cd` directory containing an installer.
 It's not strictly required to unzip this file.
 If you don't unzip V46389-01.zip the provisioner will do it for you.